Cookies

 The challenge

 In the UK, energy comes from a number of sources.
-Currently, most energy is derived from fossil fuelscoal, petroleum, natural gas, oil shales, bitumens, tar sands, and heavy oils.
-To meet net zeroBalancing the amount of emitted greenhouse gases with the equivalent emission that are either offset or sequestered. we will need to move away from using coal and oil and rely more on electricity generated from renewable sources.
+Currently, most energy is derived from fossil fuels - coal, petroleum, natural gas, oil shales, bitumens, tar sands, and heavy oils.
+To meet net zero, we will need to move away from using coal and oil and rely more on electricity generated from renewable sources.

 Herefordshire uses 8,240GWh of energy every year.
 This is the amount of energy that could be generated in a year if 2.5% of the county was covered with solar panels.